 And instead, would meet us at Nine-Mile Corner.

 Okay, so, creative name-ers, we weren't.

 Moving on . . .

 Every day, Mom, and occasionally Dad, would drive us to meet the bus.

 So we would be driving a vehicle to the middle of nowhere to meet another vehicle.

 At which time, Mom, and occasionally Dad, would have to take us the remaining eleven miles into town.

-And that was when the weather cooperated.
+And all of this was when the weather cooperated.

 When it didn't, things were a tad different.

 During the winter, when it stormed, driving to the school bus was very nearly impossible.